yijunx/play-with-vpn/README.md

 # play-with-vpn
 how to setup vpn with gcp.
-Credit to https://dhanangw.medium.com/setup-wireguard-vpn-in-google-cloud-platform-67ddb692b2d8. great post, however, there is some issue with the client section (dated 20250203). it says `Replace <PRIVATE-IP-OF-WIREGUARD-SERVER> to “10.0.0.1/24”`. at
+Credit to https://dhanangw.medium.com/setup-wireguard-vpn-in-google-cloud-platform-67ddb692b2d8. great post, however, there is some issue with the client section (dated 20250203). it says `Replace <PRIVATE-IP-OF-WIREGUARD-SERVER> to “10.0.0.1/24”`. at its mobile.conf (client side)

 ```
 [Interface]